If your Mercedes-Benz displays the error message "Drive to Workshop without changing gear," in most cases, the problem is due to a

 - Remove the rear splash shield in the front passenger wheel well.
 Several 10mm nuts need to be removed to be able to take off the splash shield.
 Locate the DC/DC converter mounted on the frame of the vehicle.

-- Disconnect the high voltage orange cable that connects to the high voltage battery known as HV Battery (A100).
-Lift the black/blue ring then pull out the line.
+- Disconnect the high voltage orange cable connected to the high voltage battery known as HV Battery (A100).
+Lift the black/blue ring, then pull out the line.